douglaswhalin/douglaswhalin.github.io/menu/papers.md

 <br>'[Peter Bell.
 Social Conflict in the Age of Justinian: Its Nature, Management, and Mediation (Oxford: Oxford University Press, 2013)]({{ http://www.history.ac.uk/reviews/review/1660 }}),' *Reviews in History* (2014) no. 1660.

 <h2>Encyclopedia Entries</h2>
-‘Conquest of Jerusalem by the Sassanians (614),’ in Great Events in Religion: An Encyclopaedia of Pivotal Events in Religious History, Andrew Holt and Florin Curta ed.
+‘Conquest of Jerusalem by the Sassanians (614),’ in *Great Events in Religion: An Encyclopaedia of Pivotal Events in Religious History*, Andrew Holt and Florin Curta ed.
 (ABC-CLIO Greenwood: Santa Barbara CA, 2016), vol. 2 pp.340-342.
 <br>
-<br/>‘Muslim invasion of Egypt (641) and the creation of the Coptic Church,’ in Great Events in Religion: An Encyclopaedia of Pivotal Events in Religious History, Andrew Holt and Florin Curta ed.
-(ABC-CLIO Greenwood: Santa Barbara CA, 2016), vol. 2 pp. 355-358.
+<br/>‘Muslim invasion of Egypt (641) and the creation of the Coptic Church,’ idem, vol. 2 pp. 355-358.
 <br>
-<br/>‘Sixth Ecumenical Council (680-681),’ in Great Events in Religion: An Encyclopaedia of Pivotal Events in Religious History, Andrew Holt and Florin Curta ed.
-(ABC-CLIO Greenwood: Santa Barbara CA, 2016), vol. 2 pp. 374-376.
+<br/>‘Sixth Ecumenical Council (680-681),’ idem, vol. 2 pp. 374-376.